-- 5.1 This is currently a small group of staff but the number is expected to grow.
-In applying Annex U, the Society of Radiographers believes that they should be dealt with under section 2 (iii). - 5.2 The minimum pay band for a newly qualified radiographer is pay Band 5, and so these trainees should be paid at a percentage of the top point of Band 5.
+This is currently a small group of staff but the number is expected to grow.

+In applying Annex U, the Society of Radiographers believes that they should be dealt with under section 2(iii).
+The minimum pay band for a newly qualified radiographer is pay Band 5, and so these trainees should be paid at a percentage of the top point of Band 5.

-6.0 Advanced practitioners
+Advanced practitioners

-- 6.1 The Society of Radiographers believes that advanced practitioners are covered by section 2 (i) of Annex U. This is intended for staff already in possession of qualifications 'at a high level' and who may be studying for a higher level qualification. - 6.2 The role for which they are training can be measured under the job evaluation scheme.
+The Society of Radiographers believes that advanced practitioners are covered by section 2 (i) of Annex U.This is intended for staff already in possession of qualifications 'at a high level' and who may be studying for a higher level qualification.

+The role for which they are training can be measured under the job evaluation scheme.
 Staff who fall into this category will, therefore, be included in the band which covers the full role for which they are training.

-So, for example, trainee sonographers would move onto band 7 when training commences.
-Their KSF outlines will reflect the full role which they will be expected to undertake and they will move through the band as training progresses. - 6.3 The Society expects that this section of Annex U will encompass such staff as trainees in plain film reporting, ultrasound, advanced practitioners in mammography, gastro-intestinal practice, radiotherapy planning, treatment review, on treatment portal image evaluation, information and support, and counselling.
-These examples do not provide a definitive list and trainees in all other areas of advanced practice within radiography should be dealt with under section 2 (i) of Annex U.
+So, for example, trainee sonographers would move on to band 7 when training commences.
+Their KSF outlines will reflect the full role which they will be expected to undertake and they will move through the band as training progresses.

+The Society expects that this section of Annex U will encompass such staff as trainees in plain film reporting, ultrasound, advanced practitioners in mammography, gastro-intestinal practice, radiotherapy planning, treatment review, on treatment portal image evaluation, information and support, and counselling.
-7.0 Consultant posts

-7.1 While most of these posts are filled on a substantive basis, there are now several examples of developmental consultant posts, particularly where it has proved difficult to recruit staff with the necessary skills.
-Typically, the development phase of the post is one or two years in duration.
-Section 2 (i) of Annex U would therefore apply to these staff.
+These examples do not provide a definitive list and trainees in all other areas of advanced practice within radiography should be dealt with under section 2(i) of Annex U.

-8.0 Existing staff (those already in training at the transition from Whitley to Agenda for Change Terms and Conditions of Service)
+Existing staff (those already in training at the transition from Whitley to Agenda for Change

+Terms and Conditions of Service)

-- 8.1 While Annex U may be helpful in determining pay for employees entering training in the future, there may be some cases where existing trainees are currently being paid at a higher level than provided for under the terms of Annex U. Agenda for Change provides for pay protection to apply to these staff following assimilation, where necessary. - 8.2 There may also be individuals who are currently in training and whose pay is significantly below the starting point for the pay band relevant to the job for which they are in training.
+While Annex U may be helpful in determining pay for employees entering training in the future, there may be some cases where existing trainees are currently being paid at a higher level than provided for under the terms of Annex U.

+Agenda for Change provides for pay protection to apply to these staff following assimilation, where necessary.

+There may also be individuals who are currently in training and whose pay is significantly below the starting point for the pay band relevant to the job for which they are in training.

 For a short time during the assimilation period, transitional pay points are in place below the 'real' starting point for pay bands and should be used for these individuals.
-This may also apply to some staff in training whose pay is determined under the terms of Annex U. These transitional points will gradually be removed and will completely disappear by September 2007.
+This may also apply to some staff in training whose pay is determined under the terms of Annex U.

-9.0 Other categories not covered by Annex U
+These transitional points will gradually be removed and will completely disappear by September 2007.

 There are a range of situations in which radiography workforce staff will need some training.
-Advice on these groups is given below.
+Advice on these groups is given above.

-9.1 Return to practice radiographers
+Return to practice

+radiographers

-These staff should be appointed to a substantive band 6 post which is commensurate with the job weight of the role they will be expected to undertake.
+These staff should be appointed to a substantive Band 6 post which is commensurate with the job weight of the role they will be expected to undertake.
 In many cases they will undertake an intensive period of development for a relatively short period.

-The KSF outline for their post may be similar to that for the newly qualified radiographer moving onto band 6 under the provisions of Annex T of the NHS Terms and Conditions Handbook, ie a subset of the full KSF outline for a band 6 post.
+The knowledge and skills framework (KSF) outline for their post may be similar to that for the newly qualified radiographer moving onto band 6 under the provisions of Annex T of the NHS Terms and Conditions Handbook, ie a subset of the full KSF outline for a band 6 post.